 Luckily, the definition of “business” is pretty lax.
 Think back to the past year: Did you hawk jewelry at the local craft fair?
 Did you do any freelance web design work?
 Did you sell your old lawnmower on Craigslist?

-Any of those activities count as business revenue, and could help you land a small business card.
+Any of those activities count as business revenue and could help you land a small business card.
 If your business hasn’t built business credit yet, don’t worry.
-Most banks look at your personal credit reports when you apply for a business card, unless your business has already established credit history (even then, they may still check your personal credit too).
+Most banks look at your personal credit reports when you apply for a business card unless your business has already established a credit history (even then, they may still check your personal credit too).

 Business cards may suit some freelancers, while others may prefer personal cards or a combination of the two.
 Explore our list of the best freelance credit cards for help deciding what works best for you.